thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 custom-action-1:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/custom-action-1-pe.png
-        title: 'select the "Action cell button" action source.
+        title: 'Select the "Action cell button" action source.
 Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
 Select an "Custom action" action type from the "Action" drop-down menu.
 After choosing a "Custom action" type, a field for inputting a function will appear.
 Enter your custom function there.
 Then, click the "Add" button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/custom-action-2-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";'